 Sunday is the beginning of a new liturgical year with the First Sunday of Advent.
 The first reading from the Book of Jeremiah offers a comforting promise of safety to beleaguered Israel: “those days Judah shall be safe and Jerusalem shall dwell secure.”
 Luke's gospel offers us a repeat of several of the daily gospels, advising us to be alert and vigilant, watching for signs.
 “And then they will see the Son of Man coming in a cloud with power and great glory.”

-Monday is the Memorial of the great Jesuit missionary, Saint Francis Xavier.
+Monday is the Memorial of Saint Francis Xavier, the legendary Jesuit missionary.
 Friday is the Memorial of Saint Ambrose, bishop and doctor of the Church.
-Saturday is the Solemnity of the Immaculate Conception of the Blessed Virgin Mary, with its own special readings.
+Saturday is Solemnity of the Immaculate Conception of the Blessed Virgin Mary, with its own special readings.

 “Jerusalem, take off your robe of mourning and misery; put on the splendor of glory from God forever.”
 Those words from Baruch are in the first reading for the Second Sunday of Advent.
 Luke's Gospel offers us a first look at the promise of John the Baptist as he cries out, “Every valley shall be filled and every mountain and hill shall be made low.
 The winding roads shall be made straight, and the rough ways made smooth, and all flesh shall see the salvation of God.”

 Despite all of the distractions at this time of year, we really can focus on Advent during these weeks.
 We seem to get very busy, and at times have to go to a number of social events or wrestle with budgets and shopping, but the heart of this season is all about expectant hope.
 So, we begin our Advent journey by giving ourselves some time - just a few minutes each day - to reflect on how much God promises us.